-2) 6-Second Video Ads
+3. 6-Second Video Ads

 Viewers are much more open to watching a super quick video before or as an interstitial to content because of the brevity and direct message.
 In particular, six-second videos resonate with the attention levels of younger consumers.
 Facebook is starting to work with some of its advertisers with the new format, and we expect the short videos to be the immediate future of video advertising this year.

-3) Playable Video Ads
+4. Playable Video Ads

 It’s getting harder and harder to engage viewers with simple banner ads — “banner blindness” is a real issue plaguing the ad market.
-These mobile “‘playable” video ads literally let viewers play a part of a game immediately before showing the call to action for conversion.
+These mobile “‘playable” video ads literally let viewers play a part in a game immediately before showing the call to action for conversion.
 Both players and advertisers alike are liking the effectiveness of the new format.

-4) Rewarded Video Ads
+5. Rewarded Video Ads

-Regardless of which video format that you decide to start running, it all begins with good creative and constant testing.
+Regardless of which video format that you decide to start running, it all begins with good creative and constant quantitative testing.
 In a market that is flush with video content and short viewer attention spans, iterating quickly and with a continuous stream of video creative to test is how marketers will succeed.
 Not only among the competition but in sourcing the most entertaining and effective videos for viewers.